Genie in a Bottle: Legacy and media usage

-Aguilera’s introduction, "Genie in a Bottle", is sugary pop – once heard, never purged – but it doesn’t showcase her vocal strength or control.
+Aguilera's introduction, "Genie in a Bottle", is sugary pop – once heard, never purged – but it doesn't showcase her vocal strength or control.
 Unlike most teen poppers, Aguilera can cut it without a multitrack studio.
 Imagewise, she isn't the typical red-cheeked kid next door, either.
 She's a teen diva, a kind of legal Lolita, proffering precocious "Oops, did I say that?" innuendo and belting songs like her life depends on it.
 She comports herself like a pro, as if she were born with a mike in her hand, donning platform booties.

-In an effort to maintain the "buzz" surrounding both the record and Aguilera, RCA set up a guest spot for her to perform the track on the teen-marketed television shows Beverly Hills 90210.
+In an effort to maintain the "buzz" surrounding both the record and Aguilera, RCA set up a guest spot for her to perform the track on the teen-marketed television show Beverly Hills 90210.
 The performance saw Aguilera in a bar performing at a birthday party for a character named David.
 During the 2014 US Open, the song was used whenever Eugenie Bouchard played on the court, Genie being her nickname.
 In the fifth season of New Girl, Jessica "Jess" Day (played by Zooey Deschanel) sings Schmidt (Max Greenfield) to sleep with the lyrics.
 Colleen Ballinger performed the song in the Haters Back Off episode "Staring in a Musicall".
 The song was used in the Off-Broadway adaptation of Cruel Intentions, acted out by Katie Stevens as Kathryn Merteuil.
+Darren Criss performed the song during his LM/DC Tour.
 In January 2018 Erika Jayne gave a rendition of "Genie in a Bottle" during the Aguilera-themed episode on Lip Sync Battle.
-Ewelina Lisowska covered the song in the Polish edition of a interactive talent show Your Face Sounds Familiar (2019).
+Ewelina Lisowska covered the song in the Polish edition of an interactive talent show Your Face Sounds Familiar (2019).
 A slowed-down cover version of the song was used in the 2019 comedy-drama film Yes, God, Yes.
-The song was mentioned in Prince Harry's 2023 memoir Spare.
+A Spanish version of the song, titled "Genio Atrapado", was featured in the episode of the third season of Drag Race España, performed by Chanel Anorex and Kelly Roller.
+The song was mentioned in Prince Harry's 2023 memoir Spare, and was used in the 2024 film The Fall Guy, starring Ryan Gosling.

+Jason Derulo sampled "Genie in a Bottle" in his 2019 song "Talk with Your Body".
+An interpolation from the track was included in Lali's and Taichu's single "S.O.S", as well.
+Kat DeLuna sampled the song in her 2007 track "Love Confusion".
+Likewise, it has been sampled by Ariana Grande, Miley Cyrus, and Camila Cabello.
+In 2024, Rag'n'Bone Man covered the song on BBC Radio 2's Piano Room.